The Importance of Having a Comprehensive Financial Plan

 Business owners and CEO’s have written business plans, ship Captains chart their courses on nautical maps, and Doctors have written treatment plans for their patients.
 What these professionals all have in common is that they have written plans of action that provide them with goals and direction to a defined outcome.
 Think of the similarities between a written comprehensive financial plan and a course charted on a nautical map.
 Both have a starting point and a destination, both have waypoints and contingencies for emergencies and both will allow for a change in course should some unforeseen circumstance or opportunity present itself.
 No competent, trustworthy Captain would undertake a major voyage without first having a plan.
 The same should be said about our own financial journey and as the CEO’s of our financial future, we should plan for our financial success in a clear and definitive written plan.

-Based on a three-year study that surveyed almost 15,000 Canadians, which was conducted by the Financial Planning Standards Council, almost twice as many people with a comprehensive financial plan felt on track with their financial affairs compared to half as many who did not have a comprehensive plan.
-The results of this study can be found here.
+Based on a three-year study that surveyed almost 15,000 Canadians, which was conducted by the Financial Planning Standards Council in 2019, almost twice as many people with a comprehensive financial plan felt on track with their financial affairs compared to half as many who did not have a comprehensive plan.

 A written comprehensive financial plan should consist of the following: